SAP-samples/cloud-extension-html5-sample/mission/create-application/develop/README.md

 5. You will see the customized column headers once we test the application in the next step.

 ### Result
 You have now configured a development workspace and created a HTML5 Application successfully.
+Next step we will test and then build and deploy the application.